Also known as... The Gruffalo's Forest!

 Your class teacher is Miss Law.

-Miss Pettitt is our Speech and Language teaching assistant.
+Miss Pettitt (Mon-Weds) and Mrs Bull (Thurs-Fri) are our Speech and Language teaching assistants.

 Other members of Foundation staff you may see -

 Miss Hoggard and Miss Giller who are our F1 staff.